-The ratio is probably closer to 2:1, although there is no exact way to give an answer.
+The ratio is probably closer to 2:1, although there is no way to give an exact answer.
 Except perhaps in the case of some minor languages with a very limited vocabulary or obsolete or artificial languages, there is no agreement among authorities about which words are a legitimate part of a language or how to count them.
 Furthermore, any living language is in a continual state of change.
-Both Spanish and English are continuing to add words English primarily through the addition of technology-related words and words related to popular culture, while Spanish expands primarily through the adoption of English words.
+Both Spanish and English are continuing to add words — English primarily through the addition of technology-related words and words related to popular culture, while Spanish in the same way and through adoption of English words.

-All that said, it is probably fair to say that English has about twice as many words as does Spanish.
+All that said, it is probably fair to say that English has about twice as many words as does Spanish — assuming that the conjugated forms of verbs aren't counted as separate words.
 Large college-level English dictionaries typically include around 200,000 words.
 Comparable Spanish dictionaries, on the other hand, typically have around 100,000 words.
 Of course, many of those words are seldom used.
 Estimates I have seen indicate that Americans typically have a speaking vocabulary of around 20,000 words, although in a typical day they actually use far fewer.
 I've been unable to find reliable estimates on the everyday vocabulary of Spanish speakers, but I'd guess that the number of words used by educated speakers in a typical day would be about the same in either language.
 In either language, it is possible to communicate reasonably well with fewer than 1,000 words.

 One reason that English has a larger vocabulary is that it is a language with Germanic origins but a tremendous Latin influence, an influence so great that sometimes English seems more like French than it does like Danish, another Germanic language.
 The merging of two streams of language into English is one reason why we have both the words "late" and "tardy," words often interchangeable, while Spanish (at least as an adverb) has only tarde.
 The most similar influence that happened to Spanish was an infusion of Arabic vocabulary, but the influence of Arabic on Spanish isn't close to the influence of Latin on English.